rosell-dk/timesheets/README.md

 ## Future
 I am using the timesheet myself, so I expect it to be actively updated.
 I have however no plans to extend it beyond my own needs.
 My heart lies at my other project "picoquery".
 But I am available as a freelancer, and if I am to get paid for it, I'd love to extend this project.
 My rate for this will be 100 USD per work hour.

+Of course, anybody may fork this project, if they wish, or join in as a collaborator.